dauntless-coder/Invisi-Safe/README.md

 File Handling & Basic Encryption

 🚀 Getting Started

-Clone the repo
+💡Clone the repo

-Configure MySQL DB credentials
+💡Configure MySQL DB credentials

-Set up email credentials in the code (for OTP)
+💡Set up email credentials in the code (for OTP)

 Run using any Java IDE with Maven support